sebdiem/pypact/README.md

     return my_consumer.has_pact_with(my_service_provider)
 ```

-# 4. Write a failing spec for the client
+# 4. Write a failing test for the client

 ```python
 @pytest.fixture